npovey/unet15/README.md

 The CT-images were obtained from the Cancer Imaging Archive’s QIN LUNG CT dataset.
 Altogether we had 3954 slices from a total of 47 patient studies.
 For each image type we used 3600 images to train and 354 images to test.
 All images are of size 512x512.

 Results
+The average PSNR and SSIM values over 354 test images are displayed in the table below.

 | Low Dose Image | UNet                              | DnCNN                             |
 | -------------- | ----------------------------------| ----------------------------------|